 How many times has someone said to you, “First impressions count”?
 I’m guessing it’s happened a lot.
-That’s because they make a huge impact on our perceptions and experiences.
-As much as first impressions matter in our personal lives, they are equally important at work.
+That’s because first impressions make a huge impact on our perceptions and experiences.
+And as much as these early impressions matter in our personal lives, they are equally important at work.

-How your HR team communicates with them and the methods/channels used before their first day can directly impact their sense of connection to your company’s culture and values, their sense of fulfilment and their sense of loyalty.
-This is especially true for millennials and Gen Z employees, who are mobile-first by nature, are digital natives and spend inordinate amounts of time on social media every day.
+How your HR team communicates with new employees and the methods and channels used, even before their first day, can directly impact your new hires' sense of connection to your company’s culture and values, their sense of fulfillment and their sense of loyalty.
+This is especially true for millennial and Gen Z employees, who are mobile-first by nature, are digital natives and who spend inordinate amounts of time on social media every day.
 That would explain why 46 percent of the global HR professionals surveyed in our recent study reported that their millennial and Gen Z workers want an employee communications platform with similar functionality and experience to social media.

-Let’s not also forget that millennials are everywhere.
+Why does this matter?
 According to data from our recent study, 48 percent of the surveyed HR professionals reported that millennials make up the majority of their workforce.
 Yet, 32 percent said millennials were the hardest group of employees to engage.
-The key to engaging these employees is fostering a sense of purpose and fulfilment early on.
-This is where pre-boarding is a tremendously beneficial tactic for HR teams to employ to help employees feel connected to the company’s culture, values and mission, as well as forge digital connections and bonds with future colleagues.
+The key to engaging these employees is fostering a sense of purpose and fulfillment early on.
+This is where pre-boarding is a tremendously beneficial tactic for HR teams to employ to help employees feel connected to the company’s culture, values and mission, and to help forge digital connections and bonds with future colleagues.

 So how can organizations go about executing a pre-boarding strategy?
 And what does it entail?
-Here’s some helpful pointers to get started.
+Here are some helpful pointers to get started.

-Start the moment an employment offer/contract is signed
+Start the moment an employment offer or contract is signed

 For businesses in the retail, hospitality, entertainment, manufacturing and construction industries, this can be problematic for several reasons.
-These employees typically perform deskless jobs/roles, don’t have access to work emails, don’t sit in front of desks all day and are often the first and last point of interaction with customers/guests/visitors.
-So the earlier you engage them and help them connect with future colleagues, the more connected they’ll feel to the company as a whole, and to their colleagues and managers more specifically.
+These employees typically perform deskless roles, don’t have easy access to work emails and yet are often the first and last point of interaction with customers, guests or visitors.
+So the earlier you engage them and help them connect with future colleagues, the more connected they’ll feel to the company as a whole and to their colleagues and managers more specifically.

 Tip: Communicate frequently, openly and interactively with new hires.
 Don’t wait until the day whey walk into your store, hotel location or elsewhere.
 The key is engaging early and relevantly.

-Use digital communications tools to connect new hires with future colleagues
+Use a mobile internal communication app to connect new hires with future colleagues

-Tip: Invite new hires to join the company’s dedicated employee communications app so they can start seeing what their new colleagues are posting/sharing and begin interacting with those colleagues.
+Tip: Invite new hires to join the company’s dedicated app for internal communications right away, so they can start seeing what their new colleagues are posting/sharing and begin interacting with those colleagues.

 Sharing is the first step to building stronger relationships